Reform Action #2 of 20 (see overview page)

 The church needs to come to grips with the fact that Joseph’s Polygamy was not of God.

 In this theological essay, I’d like to make a case for the idea that admitting Joseph screwed up with polygamy at the end of his life does not need to destroy anyone’s belief in LDS church or Joseph’s early more altruistic revelations.
-Much like admitting the old doctrines of racism through priesthood were wrong, I believe it’s simply a step the church needs to make in order to try and make past wrongs right.[See ‘A Timeline of Joseph’s Polygamy‘ for details concerning information in this article.
+Much like admitting Kind David sinned or that the old LDS doctrines of racism through priesthood were wrong, I believe it’s simply a step the church needs to make in order to try and make past wrongs right.[See ‘A Timeline of Joseph’s Polygamy‘ for details concerning information in this article.
 I still need to go through add add scores of footnotes with primary sources to everything I summarize in this article… so be patient]

 Many of the churches most prominent founders rejected polygamy